-When a volunteer arrives in the school they must sign in via the Inventory system which is located at the front office.
-Please indicate which Team/person/area you will be supporting, not the person who arranged your volunteering so that we know the area of the school you are likely to be working in.
+When a volunteer arrives in the school, they must sign in via the Inventory system, which is located at the front office.
+Please indicate which class/person you will be supporting.
 Volunteers must also sign out when they are leaving the school premises.
 Signing in and out is important in the event of an emergency so that staff and emergency services know who needs to be accounted for.

 A visitor badge must be worn at all times in school.
-Volunteers with a Merton Enhanced DBS will wear a green lanyard; all other types of DBS or a List 99 clearance will wear a badge with a yellow lanyard - this will indicate that they have clearance but do not comply with the additional level of safeguarding required by Merton LA.
-Other volunteers will wear a red lanyard to indicate that they have been invited onto our school site but they must not be left to supervise children on their own.
+Volunteers with a Merton Enhanced DBS will wear a green lanyard; all other types of DBS or a List 99 clearance will wear a badge with a yellow lanyard - this will indicate that they have clearance but are not a member of staff.
+Other volunteers will wear a red lanyard to indicate that they must not be left to supervise children on their own.